Mukundks2004/BetweenBooks/_posts/2025-09-02-a-hypothetical-new-mathematical-field.md

     path: /assets/img/homotopy_background.png
 ---

-I am not a mathematicianby trade but I have always enjoyed it as a hobby, and for the longest time have wanted to invent my own math.
-The way inventing new math typically goes is someone works their way to the edge of human knowledge through the years of reasearch and study undergone during a masters degree and finally pushes that boundary back slightly with a PhD.
+I am not a mathematician by trade but I have always enjoyed maths as a hobby, and for the longest time have wanted to invent my own math.
+The way inventing new math typically goes is someone works their way to the edge of human knowledge through the years of research and study undergone during a masters degree and finally pushes that boundary back slightly with a PhD.
 I've long since stopped entertaining the thought that I would ever be able to invent new math.
-That hasn't stopped me from fantasizing about it.
+That hasn't stopped me from fantasising about it.
 So, I would like to present a field of math I can see myself discovering in an alternative reality, out there somewhere.

 ## Background and Motivation